Reviews, Best Prices, Comparisons, Expert Buying Guides

 Learning Curve

-While the combat system’s depth and complexity are strengths, they can also be a barrier for some players.
-The learning curve is steep, and understanding the nuances of Paradigm Shifts, the stagger mechanic, and role synergy takes time and practice.
-New players may find the system overwhelming initially, which could detract from their enjoyment of the game.
+Although the combat system’s depth and intricacy are strengths, they might also serve as a barrier for some.
+The learning curve is quite steep, and getting to know the details of Paradigm Shifts, stagger mechanic, and role synergy consumes time and practice.
+The initial experience of new players may be that the system is overwhelming, which might result in their going through the game with less than complete enjoyment.

 Limited Control Over Party Members